cesarderio/basic-express-server/README.md

 ### Problem Domain

-Create a web server and utilize CI and CD and get practice in the general process of building and deploying servers, and prepping work for grading
+Create a web server and utilize CI and CD and get practice in the general process of building and deploying servers, and prepping work for grading.

+Dynamic API Phase 1: Build your core, standards compliant Express server

 ### Links and Resources